DLT-EarlyBirds/it-compliance/README.md

 $ .\gradlew.bat clean deployNodes
 ```

-### Run the CorDapp on Docker Compose
+### Run the Network with the CorDapp on Docker Compose

-To run the network based on docker compose you need to first start the docker deamon by starting Docker Desktop Community Edition.
+To run the network based on docker-compose you need to first start the docker deamon by starting [Docker Desktop Community Edition](https://docs.docker.com/get-docker/).

 Then you can simply run the command `docker compose up` in the directory `it-compliance/build/nodes`to deploy the network.

 ### Start the middleware application:

-To start the middleware spring boot application you have to find out the RPC ports for each node's docker container and copy it to the variable `--config.rpc.port` in `clients/build.gradle`.
+To start the middleware spring boot applications you have to get the RPC ports for each node's docker container and assign it to the variable `--config.rpc.port` in `clients/build.gradle`.

+An explanation why you need to do this can be found in the mentioned `build.gradle` file.

-After that start the gradle tasks in `clients/build.gradle` for the servers you want to run.
+Start the individual gradle tasks in `clients/build.gradle` for the servers you want to run.
+If you want to run multiple servers, please execute the task one after another, as the clients can crash if all build simultaneously.

 ### Start the web application:
+The web application is a showcase on how to use the client APIs:
 #### Change the directory:

-The webapp resides under the: `it-compliance/clients/src/main/webapp` directory
+The webapp resides in the: `it-compliance/clients/src/main/webapp` directory.

-So, one must change the directory to the webapp directory
+You must change the directory to the webapp directory to run the application.

 #### Install dependencies
+Run the following command in the root directory of the webapp
 `npm i`

 #### Run the app
+Start the webapp local development server:
 `npm run start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 #### Connecting to different nodes

-Inside the `services/axiosInstance.js` all the nodes that need to be connected are defined.
-These addresses are retrieved from the gradle file of the client.
+Inside the `services/axiosInstance.js` all the clients that need to be connected are defined.
+These addresses are set in the clients `build.gradle`.

-Overall, there are four nodes: Financial Supervisory Authority, Brain Finance (Financial Service Provider), Capital Holding (Financial Service Provider) and Auditor
+Overall, there are four nodes: Financial Supervisory Authority, Brain Finance (Financial Service Provider), Capital Holding (Financial Service Provider) and the Auditor.

 After running the client app, on the top right of the header there is a button "Change Node" which enables the user to switch to different nodes.

 #### Create a test regulation:

-...
+To automatically fill the network with content you can, press the bootstrap graph endpoint on the Regulation View.
+To run this bootstraper, please select the Supervisory Authority node.

 ## More Details: